How much does a funeral cost?

 For everything else, we’ll send you an invoice after the funeral.
 This final payment must be made within 28 days from the date of invoice.

-You can pay at the funeral home, at a bank or the post office, by cash, cheque, credit or debit card.
-For a Cremation Without Ceremony you’ll need to pay in full within two working days from making the arrangement.
+You can pay at the funeral home, at a bank or the post office, by cash, credit or debit card.
+For a Direct Cremation and Direct Burial you’ll need to pay in full within two working days from making the arrangement.
 Payment can be made by using a credit or a debit card.

 Paying funeral costs from the estate